-Here at CityBlock, we have accommodation blocks in three fantastic cities across the UK: Lancaster, Reading and Durham.
+Here at CityBlock, we have accommodation blocks in three fantastic cities across the UK: Lancaster and Reading.
 Today, we’re going to be taking a closer look at the city of Lancaster, outlining exactly why this historical city is so beloved by the students who come to study here.

 Lancaster is a city in the north-west of England and can be found on the A6 road that passes through the centre.
 Historically, it is best known as the site of the Pendle witch trials in 1612 and the 15th-century civil wars for the throne of England when the House of Lancaster fought the House of York in the War of the Roses.